 By now, we have already covered the load testing definition.
 As the most commonly practiced branch of performance testing, load tests apply ordinary stress to measure the application’s behavior under expected load conditions.

-While digging deeper into the topic of load testing, you might encounter another, more brutal subtype of performance testing – stress testing.
+While digging deeper into the topic of load testing, you might encounter another, a more brutal subtype of performance testing – stress testing.
 In contrast to load testing, stress testing deliberately overloads a system until it ungracefully fails in order to find the breaking point.
 The intention of stress testing is to continue increasing the load and push the system past the limits in order to identify where it crashes.

 Both load testing and stress testing, if executed well, can provide helpful information about the performance of the application before the production stage.
 When it comes to examining if the system can perform efficiently under normal traffic load, load testing is the right choice.